hackclub/jams/jams/singles/3d-club-village/en-US.md

 ## What's next 🔮
 3D modeling literally has limitless possibilities.
 Here are a few:
-- Visualize and manipulate 3D models on in HTML with [three.js](https://threejs.org/)
+- Visualize and manipulate 3D models in HTML with [three.js](https://threejs.org/)
 - 3D printing and inventing
 - Use them in Unity, Unreal Engine, or other 3D game development applications
 - Augmented/visual reality (AR/VR)